based on 13 nights & selected experiences

 Begin in the capital Buenos Aires and discover the city’s energy and charm, from its wide boulevards and parks to its museums, superb restaurants and sultry tango shows.
 We’ve included a private tour with a local guide to give you insider knowledge on the best that this vibrant city has to offer.

 Fly south to Bariloche, gateway to the beautiful Lake District and Argentina’s answer to a Swiss chocolate town.
 You’ll be met at the airport and transferred to the charming Estancia Peuma Hue.
 Nestled lakeside and surrounded by towering evergreens, the setting is picturesque.
-Spend your days here on self-guided hikes, kayaking on the lake or travelling further afield to discover the region’s expansive lakes, dense forests and hidden gems.
+Spend your days here on self-guided hikes, kayaking on the lake or traveling further afield to discover the region’s expansive lakes, dense forests and hidden gems.

 Morning transfer back to Bariloche and fly to El Calafate, a town on the doorstep of the incredible Los Glaciares National Park, home to the world-famous Perito Moreno glacier.
 Exploring the glacier is a must when in Patagonia and we’ve included both a breath-taking boat trip along Lago Argentino that takes you up close to the glacier face and also a mini-trekking adventure, which will see you don crampons and ice picks to enter a world of blue ice caves, crevasses and incredible vistas.